SUMMARY:

 Being engaged with your team is important.
 Not always easy to do with global teams, but you have to find ways to connect across your teams and with key stakeholders.
 One-to-ones, one-to-few, one-to-many – communication plays a critical role here…written, in person, virtual…and having regular cadences.

-When Kruger worked for Hutchinson as the VP of Product Marketing, he really didn’t understand how branding worked.
-Hutchinson taught him some very critical elements about how to connect strategy to brand and how important messaging is.
-These are Hutchinson’s superpowers and Kruger would not be where he is today without Hutchinson’s guidance.
+When Kruger worked for Hutchison as the VP of Product Marketing, he really didn’t understand how branding worked.
+Hutchison taught him some very critical elements about how to connect strategy to brand and how important messaging is.
+These are Hutchison’s superpowers and Kruger would not be where he is today without Hutchison’s guidance.

 via Joe Sipher, former manager at Palm